erosson/swarm-numberformat/README.md

     const numberformat = require('swarm-numberformat')

-TODO: better api documentation.
-For now, see its features in [the demo](https://jsbin.com/zadepad/edit?html,output).
+TODO: full api docs.
+For now, use the source, the examples above, or [the demo](https://jsbin.com/zadepad/edit?html,output).

 ## Related work